gomorpheus/morpheus-apidoc/source/includes/_policies.md

 refType      |  | Scope object type.
-[ComputeSite, ComputeZone, User] refId      |  | Scope object ID, of group, cloud, user, etc. accounts      |  | Array of tenants to scope the policy to.
+[ComputeSite, ComputeZone, User] refId      |  | Scope object ID, of group, cloud, user, etc. accounts      |  | Array of tenants to scope the policy to. eachUser      | false | Apply individually to each user in role, Only for policies scoped to a Role

 ### Create a Policy For a Group